 These two systems combined let you forge your own sort of playstyle within Kratos.
 You can make him stronger or able to tank more damage, or deal more damage with Runic attacks and give them shorter cooldown for example.
 It is very flexible.

 Combat boils down to light and heavy attacks combos, throwing attacks, dodging, blocking, parrying and countering.
-You can throw your axe and recall it to you causing it to strike enemies with the initial throw, and on the way back.
-It makes you feel like Thor in a way and the feeling of weight when recalling your axe never gets old.
+You can throw your axe and recall it back to you causing it to strike enemies with the initial throw, and on the way back.
+It makes you feel like Thor in a way, and the feeling of weight when recalling your axe never gets old.
 Without your axe in hand, you can also throw down with unarmed combat opening up an entire brand new set of combat moves.

 Switching between these styles, clever use of throwing your axe and working with Atreus is key in combat.
 On higher difficulty settings, button mashing will not get you anywhere.

 Throughout the game, you also have the young Atreus with you.
-You can also unlock skills for him and equip him with gear.
+You can also unlock skills for and equip him with gear.
 Not only are you connected with Atreus as a character during the story but also value him in battle.
 In some games an AI companion is often invisible to enemies, not actually existing in the game world which can break immersion incredibly fast.

 Other games cause AI companions to be an annoyance that needs babysitting or they will die and cause you to reload a save.
 Atreus is neither of those things and his design from a gameplay perspective is nothing short of brilliant.